The Alarm: Post-Brixton Academy

 After the Alarm, Peters teamed with a band of unknown musicians to form The Poets of Justice (which included his wife Jules Peters on keyboards), and he embarked on a solo career which produced a number of singles and albums.
 In 2000, the Alarm released a complete collection covering all recorded material by the band.
 It also included sleeve notes to which all four members had contributed.
 This was the first project to which all four original members had contributed since Peters left the band in 1991.

 Following the box-set release, Peters used the Alarm name on the tour to promote the complete collection release.
-The musicians Peters used were his backing band in the late 1990s; Steve Grantley from Stiff Little Fingers, Craig Adams from The Sisters of Mercy, The Mission and The Cult, and James Stevenson from Chelsea and Gene Loves Jezebel.
+The musicians Peters used were his backing band in the late 1990s; Steve Grantley from Stiff Little Fingers; Craig Adams from The Sisters of Mercy, The Mission, and The Cult; and James Stevenson from Chelsea and Gene Loves Jezebel.
 The Alarm name was followed by an MM++ that indicated in Roman numerals what year the record was released.
 Over the past decade, Peters has replaced the band members as needed when Adams, Stevenson or Grantley have pursued other projects.

-In February 2004, Peters' line-up of Alarm MM++ carried out a hoax on the British music industry by issuing "45 RPM" under the fictitious name The Poppy Fields.
+In February 2004, Peters' lineup of Alarm MM++ carried out a hoax on the British music industry by issuing "45 RPM" under the fictitious name The Poppy Fields.
 Peters, having garnered positive feedback for the song, decided to disassociate it from his veteran band to have it judged on its own merits, and recruited a young group called the Wayriders to lip-sync the song in the music video.
 The so-called Poppy Fields took "45 RPM" into the UK Top 30 before the hoax was revealed, setting the stage for the album In the Poppy Fields.

 The Alarm appeared together for a one-off show on the VH1 television show Bands Reunited in 2005 and performed live in London with a subsequent expanded DVD/CD release of the episode.